mstocco/mariostoc.co/content/traininglog/20210117-ironman2021-32weeksout.md

 I don't think it was even a minute down the trail, when I heard their footsteps as they caught up to me.
 The first guy went by me at what I guessed to be about sub-5 min/km but his two friends were already a touch slower.
 So after 9km of comfortable running, I am feeling good and with quicker people just ahead me, I decided to match the pace of the slower two.

- That pace lasted a just a few minutes for the two guys ahead of me; when I closed the gap that they put into me, their effort fell right off.
-One guy was done after a little more than a kilometre, his friend probably could have held pace a bit longer but decided to let me go
+That pace lasted a just a few minutes for the two guys ahead of me.
+The gap that they put into me was gone and their effort fell right off.
+No only was the first guy putting the hurt on these two, I don't think they were happy being caught by me.

 <!---->
-The pace lasted a just a few minutes for the two guys ahead of me; when I closed the gap that they put into me, their effort fell right off.
-One guy was done after a little more than a kilometre, his friend probably could have held pace a bit longer but decided to let me go.
 The fastest of the these 3 was further up the trail but had stopped to wait for his buddies.
 He was looking at his friends still down the trail with a dejected disposition as I went past.

 I held the effort through to the _Monkey Tree Pub_ but really, I felt good right through to _Pearkes Arena_ where I did a lap of the parking lot to get to 90 minutes and 10 miles even.
 I felt like had lots more in the tank at the end too.